 SOLs covered: 2.3, 3.3, 6.6, 5.7, PS 5

-Part mathematical curiosity and fascinating oddity, impress your friends with a fun party trick.
-Learn about and create a Möbius strip!
+Part mathematical curiosity and fascinating oddity, learn about and create a Möbius strip!

 From honeycombs to windows, geometry is all around us.
 Create some of your own geometric art!

 Make sure plastic stays out of waterways by using it to make your own sea creature.